texasnk/Chatroom-Socket/README.md

 # 💬 Chatroom Socket

-> Chatroom between a client and a server, using WinForms interface.
+> This is a study project for a chatroom application that allows clients and servers to communicate through a client-server architecture using C# sockets and a WinForms interface.
+The application is designed as a text-based chatroom, enabling users to exchange messages with each other in real-time.

 ![GitHub repo size](https://img.shields.io/github/repo-size/texasnk/Chatroom-Socket?style=for-the-badge) ![GitHub language count](https://img.shields.io/github/languages/top/texasnk/Chatroom-Socket?style=for-the-badge)

-You can connect multiple clients using the same server.

 ---